Running a business from home

 Alternatively, speak to BMS by emailing apa@bmsgroup.com for more information.

-Disclaimer: You must be part of the APA member insurance program in order to access additional cover.
-In arranging this insurance for our members, APA is acting as a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
-This insurance is issued by BMS under a binder with Certain Underwriters at Lloyd’s.
-When acting under a binder BMS is acting as agent for the insurer and not as your agent.
-This is general advice only and BMS has not considered whether it is suitable for your particular objectives, needs or financial situation.
-Please read the Policy Wording and the BMS Terms of Engagement, which contains the Financial Services Guide, before making a decision about purchasing this policy.
-APA may receive a percentage of the commission paid to BMS by the insurer and/or a fee per policy.
+Disclaimer: You must be a current Australian Physiotherapy Association (APA) member to be eligible to register for the APA member insurance program.
+You must be part of the APA Member Insurance program in order to access additional cover.
+If your membership ceases you will not be offered renewal when your policy expires.
+In offering this insurance to our members APA is a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
+The insurance is issued by BMS under authority with the insurer.
+When acting under this authority BMS acts as agent for the insurer and not as your agent.
+This is general advice only and BMS has not considered whether it was suitable for your personal circumstances, current objectives, needs or financial situation.
+Please read the Policy Wording/Product Disclosure Statement and the BMS Terms of Engagement which contains the Financial Services Guide before making a decision about purchasing this policy.
+There is a Target Market Determination for the Personal Accident policy.
+APA receives an annual payment from BMS which is used for insurance related marketing and professional development activities to support our members.
+As a distributor, APA may receive a percentage of the commission paid to BMS by the insurer and/or a fee per policy in offering this insurance to members.
+APA receives an annual payment from BMS which is used for insurance related marketing and professional development activities to support our members.